kevin-chalmers/set10108/labs/lab08/README.md

     A[i] = B[i] = i;
 ```

-We also need to initialise memory on our device.
+To initialise memory on the device:

 ```cuda
 // Declare buffers